SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 ## Can We Do Better?

 Most people would say "good enough" and move on.
-But for those of is in the Nerd Tribe, well&hellip; we want to know what's _optimal_, i.e., what's the _best_ we could do.
+But for those of us in the Nerd Tribe, well&hellip; we want to know what's _optimal_, i.e., what's the _best_ we could do.

 I first encountered this analysis in a post by Adam P Goucher, on the venerable Math-Fun